r5valkyrie/docs/docs/weapon-functions.md

 ```

-weapon.AddMod("modnamestring") <- adds one of the previously defined mods to the weapon INSTANCE (only the individual weapon entity!)
+weapon.AddMod("ModName") <- adds one of the previously defined mods to the weapon INSTANCE (only the individual weapon entity!)

 IMPORTANT MENTION!
 A mod cannot be added to a weapon if has not been defined in the weapon's config file!